benmaier/smallworld/README.md

 Generate and analyze small-world networks according to the revised Watts-Strogatz model where the randomization at _β_ = 1 is truly equal to the Erdős-Rényi network model.

-The Watts-Strogatz model each node is asked to rewire its _k_/2 rightmost edges with probality _β_.
-This means thaeach node has halways minimum degree _k_/2.
+In the Watts-Strogatz model each node rewires its _k_/2 rightmost edges with probality _β_.
+This means each node has halways minimum degree _k_/2.
 Also, at _β_ = 1, each edge has been rewired.
-Hence the probability of it existing is 0, contrary to the ER model.
+Hence the probability of it existing is <_k_/(_N_-1), contrary to the ER model.

 In the adjusted model, each pair of nodes is connected with a certain connection probability.
 If the lattice distance between the potentially connected nodes is d(i,j) <= _k_/2 then they are connected with short-range probability `p_S = k / (k + β (N-1-k))`, otherwise they're connected with long-range probability `p_L = β * p_S`.